 Paddlefish taken by bowfishing, gigs, spears and spearguns cannot be released.
 These methods cannot be used Mondays and Fridays.

 Paddlefish not immediately released are considered kept and must be tagged immediately with the angler’s paddlefish permit number.
-Date and time of harvest must be recorded on the permit.
+Date and time of harvest must also be recorded on the permit immediately.
 All harvested paddlefish must be reported within 24 hours to the Online Check Station at wildlifedepartment.com.
 Under no circumstances can any paddlefish be caught, kept and later released (no culling).

 Each cleaned paddlefish and its parts (carcass, meat or eggs) must be tagged and kept separate from all other cleaned paddlefish or paddlefish parts.
 Each person must keep his paddlefish distinctly separate from paddlefish taken by others.
 Paddlefish and paddlefish parts must remain tagged until the person in possession of the same reaches his residence.